Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 The major causes of gambling addiction include diagnosed psychiatric disorders, increased release of dopaminergic and opioidergic signals, and genetic and environmental factors, as described by Prof. Dr. David C Hodgins in a study published in The Lancet.

-4. Internet addiction
+4. Internet Addiction

+Internet addiction is characterized by preoccupations, urges, or behaviors leading to excessive Internet use.
 Internet use triggers the ‘dopamine’ reward system in the brain that leads to its addiction.
 High stress levels, psychological disorders, genetics, loneliness, and environmental factors also pose a risk to internet addiction.

 The signs and symptoms of internet addiction are headache, insomnia, poor nutrition, loss of interest in leisure activities, internet usage in social gatherings, anxiety, isolation, and feelings of guilt.

-A meta-analysis, ‘Treatment of Internet addiction‘ in Clinical Psychology Review, concludes that both psychological and pharmacological interventions are effective in treating Internet addiction and associated symptoms of anxiety and depression.
+Both psychological and pharmacological interventions are effective in treating Internet addiction and associated symptoms of anxiety and depression.

-5. Porn addiction
+5. Porn Addiction

 Porn addiction is a compulsive behavior where an individual cannot stop watching porn even if they want to, which results in negative consequences to mental, physical, and social health.

-Porn addiction may occur due to hormone imbalance, substance addiction, relationship difficulties, escape from stress, and medical conditions like epilepsy and dementia.
+Porn addiction occur due to hormone imbalance, substance addiction, relationship difficulties, escape from stress, and medical conditions like epilepsy and dementia.

-According to a study published in the Journal of Clinical Medicine, porn addicts depict cravings for watching porn, engage in constant masturbation, show risky behaviors like viewing porn in the office, are unsatisfied in their sex life with their partner and often have anxiety due to the inability to stop porn.
+According to a study published in the Journal of Clinical Medicine, porn addicts depict cravings for watching porn, engage in constant masturbation, show risky behaviors like viewing porn in the office, are unsatisfied in their sex life with their partner and have anxiety due to the inability to stop porn.
 The long-term consequences of porn addiction include social withdrawal, body weakness, and depression.

-6. Sex addiction
+6. Sex Addiction

 Sex addiction or hypersexuality is a loss of control over sexual desires or impulsive engagement in sexual activities despite negative life consequences, as described by a study in Psychiatry (Edgmont) by Dr. Timothy Fong, a Psychiatry Professor.